-Padding & protection is one of the most important factors in choosing the right short or bib.
-This feature differentiates bike shorts from any other athletic short out there and can mean the difference between cruising happily for the majority of the day or walking your bike due to saddle fatigue.
+Padding and protection is one of the most important factors in choosing the right cycling shorts.
+This feature differentiates bike shorts from any other athletic short out there and can mean the difference between cruising along happily for the majority of the day or walking your bike home due to saddle fatigue.

-The chamois is the padding of the design that provides added protection between the saddle and you.
+The chamois is the padding that provides added protection between the saddle and you.
 Chamois technology has come a long way in both ergonomics as well as materials.
-The chamois is specifically designed to protect the ischial region (sit bones) and the perineal region (soft tissue area between your well your unmentionables).
-These are fairly gender specific, so you want to wear the version that suits your anatomical configuration.
+The chamois is specifically designed to protect the ischial region (sit bones) and the perineal region.
+These are fairly gender-specific, so you want to wear the version that suits your anatomical configuration.

-We also looked for shorts with chamois that distributed weight between the ischium and perineum.
+We generally looked for shorts that balanced padding between the ischial and perineal regions.
 Staying fresh on a ride often means slightly adjusting your position in the saddle throughout the ride.
 You want a short or bib whose chamois protects the high-pressure areas and can handle these adjustments, but doesn't get in the way of your pedaling or give the wet diaper effect to your shorts.

 Comfort and Fit

-Fit & comfort is another integral part of any proper short for road biking, and the main functionality of the shorts or bibs is to make your time cycling more comfortable.
+Fit and comfort are integral parts of any proper short for road biking, and the main functionality of the shorts or bibs is to make your time cycling more comfortable.
 The chamois also plays a large role in the comfort of your ride.
 It must be thick enough, dense enough, the right size, and in the right place in order to maintain a level of comfort, especially for the longer rides that stretch to the 7 or 8-hour mark.
 However, it can take as little as 15 minutes in the saddle to get that numb feeling creeping from the ischia to the perineum, which isn't a very good feeling at all.

-In addition to the chamois, we looked for bike shorts or bibs that had a good cut and used a good combination of strong nylon and some other fiber like spandex or polyester to help the material stretch and form fit.
+In addition to the chamois, we looked for bike shorts or bibs that had a good cut and used a good combination of strong nylon and some other fiber-like spandex or polyester to help the material stretch and form fit.
 If anything is the slightest bit off with how the shorts fit your body, it can affect comfort in a big way.
 We tested the placement of the leg cuffs and how well they fit.
-There are varying methods for keeping the shorts in the right place, and most rely on a material on the inside of the short closest to your knee that grips the skin.
-The Gore Power 3.0 bib was the only one to do this with a compression band.
-The benefit of this is having pressure directly on your quad, which supports the muscle and can help to reduce fatigue.
-The rest of the shorts and bibs used some combination of double folded fabric or silicone bands or strips along the cuff in order to grip your skin as leg grippers.
-Both methods work well at keeping the cuffs from riding up, but we found the elastic compression bands more reliable and less likely to ride up as the miles add up and the sweat pours out.
+There are varying methods for keeping the shorts in the right place, and most rely on material on the inside of the short closest to your knee that grips the skin.
+The shorts and bibs in our test lineup used some combination of double folded fabric or silicone bands or strips along the cuff in order to grip your skin as leg grippers.

-The Louis Garneau CB Carbon 2 shorts, Gore Power 3.0 bibs, and Pearl Izumi Elite In-R-Cool shorts** have a compression fit, which makes for a much different feel than traditional road bike shorts or bibs.
+The Giordana FR-C Pro Shorts have a compression fit, which makes for a much different feel than traditional road bike shorts or bibs.
 Each of these is designed to support your leg muscles and increase blood flow, reducing fatigue while in the saddle.
 Compression is supposed to be tight, but it must be in the right areas.
 All three of these shorts did a good job supporting the quads, hamstrings, and hip abductors, staying tight but comfortable.

 Taking all of this into consideration, the sturdier fabric needed for compression and support can become more of a hindrance than a help.
-We looked for the right mix of chamois comfort, form fit, and compression.
-Our top ranking shorts and bibs in this category were the SUGOi Evolution Pro bib shorts and Louis Garneau CB Carbon 2 shorts.
+We looked for the right mix of chamois comfort, flex, form-fit, and compression.
+Our top-ranking shorts and bibs in this category were the Assos Cento EVOs, SUGOi Evolution Bib Shorts, and Assos T Equipe Evo.